Skip to content

 handle_get_quota(kid)

 Returns the current quota status of a kid.
+All time values are in minutes in the returned JSON.

 Parameters: